- Primary care commissioning

 - Safeguarding Children and Vulnerable adults: general practice reporting

-NHS England has today published the first cohort of new ratings on delegated CCGs, highlighting where internal audits are finding CCGs are performing delegated primary medical care commissioning really well, but also helping to identify where improvements can be made.
-As part of the Internal Audit Framework introduced for delegated CCGs last year NHS England committed to collate and publish these assurance ratings to support its oversight of delegated functions.
+NHS England has today published the second cohort of ratings on delegated CCGs, highlighting where internal audits are finding CCGs are performing delegated primary medical care commissioning to a high standard, but also helping to identify where improvements can be made.
+As part of the Internal Audit Framework introduced for delegated CCGs last year, NHS England committed to collate and publish these assurance ratings to support its oversight of delegated functions

-Based on these current returns, 98.88% of delegated CCGs are reporting acceptable levels of assurance.
+For clarity, any returns for audits already undertaken in the 2019/20 reporting year (including cases where audit plans were already committed prior to the introduction of the framework and therefore could not begin in 2018/19) are presented in a separate table, which will also be updated and published periodically.
+At point of publication returns have been received by 66% of Delegated CCG’s and based on these current returns, 98.34% of delegated CCGs are reporting acceptable levels of assurance.
 The internal audits help provide CCGs with feedback on aspects which need improvement, and helps NHS England target support to those in most need of support.

 - Internal Audit Framework for delegated Clinical Commissioning Groups